DOritiPoliTO/Escape-Room/README.md

 # Escape Room

-**Escape Room is a videogame developed as a university project for Computer Graphics Course**
+**Escape Room is a videogame developed for a university Computer Graphics course**

 ### Developers: